 Sexy Sewer – Zombificatet – Beat Me – Red Rain – Midnight Dog – Virgin – Desert – Fish of Death – Freddy K. (Is Not Dead) – Stone Cold Rubber – Born to Be Wild

-The Punishers came from Germany and were Sascha Walczyk (vox), Olaf Raffel (Guitar), Frank Schmitz (bass) and Roland König (drums) and released this album in 1992.
-They were part of this wave of bands that tried to cash on the psychobilly trend but were at best Punk rock or heavy metal with a slap bass (Captain Coma are a good example of that sound too).
-This album consists of poorly inspired melodies, the usual horror cliches (Freddy K is not dead), a particularly bad cover of Steppenwolf’s Born To Be Wild and a singer who’d like to be Sparky (but is not).
-Add a global production that is not very good with guitar on the front, a barely audible bass and a vocal far, far away, and the result is a dispensable album.
+The Punishers came from Germany and were Sascha Walczyk (vox), Olaf Raffel (Guitar), Frank Schmitz (bass), and Roland König (drums) and released this album in 1992.
+They were part of this wave of bands that tried to cash on the psychobilly trend but were at best Punk rock or heavy metal with a double bass.
+Captain Coma is an excellent example of that sound too.
+This album consists of poorly inspired melodies, the usual horror cliches (Freddy K is not dead), a particularly lousy cover of Steppenwolf’s Born To Be Wild, and a singer who’d like to be Sparky (but is not).
+Add a muddy production with the guitar on the front, a barely audible bass, and a vocal far, far away, and the result is a dispensable album.

 The Punishers – House of Rock’n’Roll

 House Of Rock’n’Roll – Punisher Boogie – Sick Without You – Pervy Dance

 Don’t expect to hear any change or difference between “Beat Me” and this ep: it’s is in the exact same vein.
 Loud, poorly produced, uninspired, and boring, even with only four songs.
 Avoid it if you can.